Loyola Medicine neuro-oncologist Jigisha Thakkar, MDJigisha Thakkar, MD, Neuro-Oncology

 Surgery is the standard treatment for brain cancer.
 One challenge with surgery is removing the tumor completely.

-• Fluorescent dye: You receive the dye orally or through an IV before surgery.
+• Fluorescent dye: Patients receive the dye orally or through an IV before surgery.
 The dye sticks to the cancer cells and lights up when viewed with a microscope.
 The dyed cells allow the surgeon to distinguish cancer cells from healthy cells and remove the tumor and its edges more completely.

 • Intraoperative radiation therapy (IORT): A radiation oncologist, who specializes in using radiation to treat cancer, delivers a precise dose of radiation during surgery.
 By treating the area after the surgeon removes the tumor, IORT helps destroy remaining cancer cells.
 A clinical trial (INTRAGO II) is currently underway and offers this therapy for eligible patients.